1/12 Fingal’s Cave, Inner Hebrides, Scotland

-Llyn Gwynant lies on the river Glaslyn within the Nant Gwynant valley and its almost supernatural calm makes it a magnet for kayakers during summer.
-It’s also a near neighbour to Llyn Dinas, another ethereal Welsh lake and Mount Snowdon is just a few kilometres north.
+Llyn Gwynant lies on the river Glaslyn within the Nant Gwynant valley.
+The almost supernatural calm makes it a magnet for kayakers on a UK family holiday.
+Plus, it’s a near neighbour to Llyn Dinas, another ethereal Welsh lake, and Mount Snowdon is just a few kilometres north.

 9/12 Tintern Abbey, Wales

-Tintern Abbey is the best preserved medieval abbey in Wales and its astonishing architecture spans 400 years from 1131-1536.
-The contrast between stone and exposed elements will take your breath away and that’s even before you get into the history: Tintern was the first Cistercian Abbey in Wales and only the second in the UK.
+Tintern Abbey is the best preserved medieval abbey in Wales and its architecture spans 400 years from 1131-1536.
+The contrast between stone and exposed elements will take your breath away.
+But just wait until you get into the history: Tintern was the first Cistercian Abbey in Wales and only the second in the UK.

 10/12 Corfe Castle, Dorset